Name:

 });

-Here is an example Lambda function handler for our getWeather query:
+Below is an illustrative example of a Lambda function handler for the getWeather query.

 amplify/data/getWeather.ts